 |

-Back at it again, planning to work on the left hand side inside fender edge, when I realized that I have to start over.
-The fenders don't look the same, and the the left fender looks better. |
+Back at it again, just starting to work on the left hand side inside fender edge, when I realized that the fenders don't look the same.
+The left fender looks better, so we aim to make the right hand side fender look the same. |

 |